Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/getting-started.md

 ---

 Secrets are generally confidential values that should not appear in plain text in the application.
-There are several products that help you store, retrieve, and rotate these secrets securely. {{site.base_gateway}} offers a mechanism to set up references to these secrets which makes your Kong Gateway installation more secure.
+There are several products that help you store, retrieve, and rotate these secrets securely. {{site.base_gateway}} offers a mechanism to set up references to these secrets which makes your {{site.base_gateway}}
+installation more secure.

 ## Getting started